matcom-chacha/discrete-events/README.md

 # discrete-events
 A simulation project in python.
-The main objetive of this project is to simulate the events that follows:
+The main objetive of this project is to simulate the events that follow:

 Puerto Sobrecargado (Overloaded Harbor)